On This Page

-A solid Black Pomeranian dog should possess a coat which consist of black guard hairs with a black undercoat and should be a “coal black” color.
-The dog’s coat should be free of any red, white-colored or brownish fur.
-The points ( eye rims, pads, lips and nose) must be also be black.
+A solid Black Pomeranian dog should possess a coat of black guard hairs with a black undercoat, which should be a “coal black” color.
+The dog’s coat should be free of any red, white, or brownish fur.
+The points ( eye rims, pads, lips, and nose) must also be black.

-Guard hairs on an adult, all black dog should be precisely the same colour throughout the dog’s coat.
-Exposure to sunlight can cause some burning to the coat, which will appear as red tinges on the fur of Pom dogs who spend long periods of time outdoors.
-A black Pom’s undercoat may possibly appear a lighter shade especially preceding shedding.
+Guard hairs on an adult, the all-black dog should be the same colour throughout the dog’s coat.
+Exposure to sunlight can cause some burning to the coat, which will appear as red tinges on the fur of Pom dogs who spend long periods outdoors.
+A black Pom’s undercoat may appear lighter, especially preceding shedding.

 Some Pomeranian black puppies often will have greyish tones to their coat during the coat change or puppy uglies stage.
-This is usually nothing to be concerned about, as when the adult coat comes in the Pomeranian pup’s coat will usually change to a solid, bright black color.
+This is usually nothing to be concerned about, as when the adult coat comes in the Pomeranian pup’s coat, it will usually change to a solid, bright black color.

 A Black Pom will usually have white patches in the coat, even if it is only one or two hairs on the chest area.
-Mismark Pomeranian puppies are usually the result of using a black and white Pomeranian ( what is called a black and white parti Pomeranian) in the breeding program.
+Mismark Pomeranian puppies are generally the result of using a black and white Pomeranian (a black and white parti Pomeranian) in the breeding program.

-Examples of a Pomeranian usually referred to as a mismark are a black pom with one white leg, or white feet or a white collar and blaze.
+Examples of a Pomeranian, usually referred to as a mismark, are a black Pom with one white leg, white feet, or a white collar and blaze.

-Black in the Pomeranian also includes the Pomeranian patterns parti color, which is white with black patches, brindle Pomeranians and the black and tan Pomeranian dog.
+Black in the Pomeranian also includes the Pomeranian patterns parti-color, white with black patches, brindle Pomeranians, and the black and tan Pomeranian dog.

-Black and Tan Pomeranians: As the name suggests, are black coloured poms with rust or tan markings.
+Black and Tan Pomeranians: As the name suggests, they are black-coloured poms with rust or tan markings.

-Here at Dochlaggie, I have owned, bred and exhibited numerous black Pomeranians over a period of many decades and have found the Black poms seem to have a temperament and personality all of their own.
+At Dochlaggie, I have owned, bred, and exhibited numerous black Pomeranians for decades.
+I have found that Black poms seem to have a temperament and personality all of their own.

 History of the Black Pomeranian Dog

 Black Pomeranians were highly sought after in the early years of this breed.
-However the popularity of the black Pom declined when orange and sable Pomeranians made their appearance in the Pom dog world.
+However, the popularity of black pom declined when orange and sable Pomeranians appeared in the world of Pomeranian dogs.
 Pomeranian breeders desperately wanted to breed and exhibit the highly desirable orange and orange Sable Pomeranians.

-The original colours in the Pomeranian breed were the white Pomeranian, black Pomeranian and cream Pomeranian.
-In 1803, William Taplin published “The Sportsman’s Cabinet” and mentions the black Pomeranian dog not being seen as often as the white Pomeranian and other colours.
+The original colours of the Pomeranian breed were white, black, and cream.
+In 1803, William Taplin published “The Sportsman’s Cabinet” and mentioned that the black Pomeranian dog was not seen as often as the white Pomeranian and other colours.

-Early in the history of the breed, black Pomeranian breeders mated numerous quality black Pom females to any other colour Pomeranian dogs in an attempt to breed sable Poms.
+Early in the breed’s history, black Pomeranian breeders mated numerous quality black Pom females to any other colour Pomeranian dogs in an attempt to breed sable Poms.

-No longer did the white Pomeranians and black Pomeranians rank top position in breeding programs and the show ring.
-Now there were other colours such as orange, sable, blue and chocolate as well.
+White and black Pomeranians no longer ranked first in breeding programs and the show ring.
+There were other colours, such as orange, sable, blue, and chocolate.

 Are Black Pomeranians Rare?

-The all black Pomeranian colour is just as popular today, as it has been during any time in the history of this dog breed.
+The all-black Pomeranian colour is just as popular today as it has been at any time in this toy dog’s history.

 All black Pomeranians are NOT one of the rare Pomeranian colours.
-Although, not a rare Pomeranian, a Black Pom dog is not as common or popular as the orange Pomeranians and orange sable Pomeranians.
-Black Poms still have many fans who would not own or even show another coloured Pomeranian.
+Although not a rare Pomeranian, a Black Pom dog is not as common or popular as the orange Pomeranians and orange sable Pomeranians.
+Black Poms still have fans who would not own or even show another coloured Pomeranian.

 Where Can I Buy a Black Pomeranian?